Food translations

 • Setas - oyster mushrooms or wild mushrooms

-• Calamares del Campo - breaded and fried onions and peppers
+• Calamares del campo – breaded and fried onions and peppers

 Soups

-• Ajo Blanco - white garlic soup
+• Ajo Blanco – white garlic soup with almonds

 • Caldo - chicken broth